 Some students admitted to the Moritz College of Law, and identified as having the background and credentials qualifying them for consideration as potential Moritz Scholars, will be invited to complete the Michael E. Moritz Merit Scholarships in Law Application.
 However, all are welcome to apply.

 The scholarship renews automatically if the recipient maintains at least a 3.0 GPA at the end of the academic year.

 Application Materials & Selection Process

-To be considered for a Michael E. Moritz Merit Scholarship in Law, applicants need to submit a scholarship application to *firstname.lastname@example.org and letter of recommendation with the writer’s viewpoints on the applicant’s leadership and academic qualities.
+To be considered for a Michael E. Moritz Merit Scholarship in Law, applicants need to submit a scholarship application and response to email@example.com and letter of recommendation with the writer’s viewpoints on the applicant’s leadership and academic qualities.
 Applications and letters of recommendation are to be postmarked no later than Feb.
 15. Applications received after the deadline may be considered at the discretion of the Michael E. Moritz Merit Scholarships in Law Selection Committee.

 Materials are reviewed by the selection committee, which then selects a group of semifinalists who are invited to interview with a member of the committee.
 The interview may take place in person or by telephone/Skype.

 Download the Michael E. Moritz Merit Scholarships in Law application.